ADMISSIONS FOR THE 2018-2019 PROGRAMMES WILL OPEN ONLY ON AVAILABILITY OF THE SEATS

 Snehadhara Foundation (SF) is a registered non-profit organization based in Bangalore.
 With a vision to foster a culture of respect and belonging Snehadhara aims to create inclusionary spaces that welcome, acknowledge, affirm, and celebrate the value of all learners.
+It is the only organisation in the country that works using Arts Based Therapy as a primary methodology in working with children and adults with disabilities

 The ambit of Snehadhara’s mission encompasses working with children across disabilities and across age groups using the Arts (Direct Care); co-creation of empathetic learning spaces in schools, colleges, corporates and the community (impART); as well as certification for Arts Based Therapy to construct a facilitation model for learning and inclusion (Prajnadhara).